Menu

 Log in

-Gina Fraga, Vice President
+Gina Fraga, Immediate Past President

 Mrs. Fraga has devoted her entire legal career to defending the rights of our immigrants by focusing her practice in the complex and ever-changing field of Immigration and Nationality Law.
 She is a Partner at Acosta & Fraga Law, P.L.L.C., where she handles a heavy case load in areas such as deportation defense, family immigration, business immigration, equestrian-related immigration visas, self-petitions on behalf of victims and children, among others.
 She is a proud “double Gator” who received both her bachelor’s degree with honors and law degree from the University of Florida.